 This project is an extension of a newspaper shoe made for a friend.

-A visit to NY inspired me to find the ‘best’ paper suppliers.
+A visit to NY challenged me to find the best paper suppliers.
 At Kate’s Paperie I chose Lama Li Handmade Jazz Fabric Paper in Granite.
-This flexible paper, made in Nepal, has the appearance of leather on one side, fabric on the reverse and evokes strong animal qualities.
+This flexible paper, from Nepal, has the appearance of leather on one side, fabric on the other and evokes strong animal qualities.
 Once home, I rediscovered a sheet of handmade marbled paper brought in IL Papiro Florence, 1985.
-The design, aptly called Peacock (or Bouquet) Pattern, is the most popular and famous pattern in marbling.
-The browns intermingled with olive greens, brought to mind a peahen.
+The design aptly called Peacock (or Bouquet) Pattern has browns that intermingle with olive greens, and brought to mind a peahen.
 With these papers I set out to create a shoe using colour, texture, layer and pattern that had the grace and beauty of a peacock.

-The main focus is the marbled paper, it’s pattern suggesting the contour feathers with fine cuts to emphasise the barbs.
-An under layer, was made from the Jazz Fabric Paper.
-Layering papers soon became integral to the design, adding textures but also mimicking the layers of feathers, it also created movement.
+The focus is the marbled paper, it’s pattern suggesting contour feathers with fine cuts to emphasise the barbs.
+Starting with a base made from the Jazz Fabric Paper, layering papers then became integral to the design.
+By mimicking the layers of feathers on the bird, texture and movement were created.